Minnesota requires a series of licensure exams for initial teacher licensure. This requirement can be met in one of two ways:

 More Options: For a complete and current list of Basic Skills options, please visit the Minnesota Board of Teaching website: http://mn.gov/board-of-teaching/beaneducator/licensureexams/

 Additional licensure exams for Pedagogy and Content are required for licensure in Minnesota.
-Please see the Advising Coordinator, Aspen Easterling, prior to graduation to ensure you have completed all required exams.
+Please see the Teacher Licensure Testing Guide form found on our Advising page for more information.

 If you are using one of the other testing options found on the BOT website (i.e.: ACT, SAT, GRE, etc.) you MUST have passing scores to be exempt from the Minnesota NES Essential Academic Skills exams.